ic-factory/gem_paths/README.md

 # GemPaths

-List gem can display the paths to the gems you have installed using Bundler - and display them in eg. GNU Make format.
+GemPaths can display the paths to the gems Bundler has/will install.
+It can display the paths in different formats (currently GNU Make, YAML and JSON format) and optionally display a warning if one or more of the gems have not yet been installed.

 ## Installation